subelsky/cascading.jruby/HACKING.md

     jruby -S gem install cascading.jruby-xxx.gem

-The `Cascading::Operations` module is mixed-in the `Cascading::Assembly` class to provide some shortcuts for common operations.

 The file cascading/cascading.rb defines global helper methods for cascading like tap creation, fields creation, etc.

+The `Cascading::Operations` module is deprecated.
+The original idea from long ago is that it would be useful to mixin operator wrappers to places other than `Cascading::Assembly`, but this is not true.
+Instead, put Eaches in `Cascading::Assembly`, Everies in `Cascading::Aggregations`, and any more generally useful utility code directly in the `Cascading` module (cascading/cascading.rb).